RestDB/codehooks-auth/README.md

 The refresh token is used to get a new access token when the current access token expires.
 The refresh token is stored in a httpOnly cookie.

-## Deployment

-The easiest way to deploy your app with codehooks-auth is to use the `codehooks-cli` tool.
-This will deploy your code with the auth bindings and setup the environment variables for you.

 Call the `/auth/refresh` endpoint with the refresh token in the body to get a new access token.

 ```javascript